nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Adding an appointment: `addapp`

-**Adds an appointment for a person in CareLink.**
+**Use this command to add an appointment for a person in CareLink.**

-Format: `addapp nric/NRIC d/DATE start/START_TIME end/END_TIME`
+Use this format: `addapp nric/NRIC d/DATE start/START_TIME end/END_TIME`

 - The `NRIC` must belong to a person already in CareLink
-- `DATE` must be in the format DD/MM/YYYY (e.g. 01/01/2025)
+- `DATE` Use the format DD/MM/YYYY (e.g. 01/01/2025)
 - `START_TIME` and `END_TIME` must be in 24-hour format HH:MM (e.g 14:30)
-- The appointment must follow these rules:
+- Ensure that the appointment meets the following criteria:
   - Start time must be before end time
   - Appointment must be in the future
   - Must not overlap with existing appointments

 **Examples:**

-- `addapp nric/S1234567D d/01/01/2025 start/10:00 end/11:00` adds a one-hour appointment on January 1st, 2025
+- `addapp nric/S1234567D d/01/01/2025 start/10:00 end/11:00` Use this command to add a one-hour appointment on January 1st, 2025
-- `addapp nric/S9876543B d/15/03/2025 start/14:30 end/16:00` adds a 90-minute appointment on March 15th, 2025
+- `addapp nric/S9876543B d/15/03/2025 start/14:30 end/16:00` Use this command to add a 90-minute appointment on March 15th, 2025

 <div class="alert alert-warning">
 <i>:warning:</i> <b>Warning:</b> CareLink is designed for independent geriatricians' office hours.
 All appointments must start and end on the same day.
-For patient safety and doctor work-life balance, overnight appointments are not supported.
 </div>
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Appointment start and end times are displayed in a format that includes a "T" between the date and time (e.g., `2025-01-01T10:00`).
+You’ll see appointment start and end times displayed in a format that includes a ‘T’ between the date and time (e.g., `2025-01-01T10:00`).
 This "T" serves as a separator and is part of the standard ISO 8601 date-time format, which ensures consistency across systems.
 </div>
 <div markdown="span" class="alert alert-warning">:warning: **Warning:**
 When using the `addapp` command, ensure that the minutes in the start and end times do not exceed `:59`.
 For example, a valid time format is `10:30`, not `10:60`.